Contact Us

 In either case, you are still legally entitled to exercise your right to remain silent.
 Whether you're simply being informally spoken to by a police officer or under controlled interrogations, silence is still within your legal rights.

-The Right Way to Exercise Your Right to Remain Silent
+The Right Way To Exercise Your Right To Remain Silent

 During any encounter with law enforcement, it is advisable to proceed with caution and respect.
 This holds true despite any personal feelings or sentiments you may hold about police – or whether you feel the stop was justified.